 In T 795/92 the board stated that Art.
 123(2) EPC 1973 clearly precluded allowing an amendment if there was any doubt as to whether or not it was derivable from the original application.
-In the case at issue an upper limit of 89% indicated in claim 1 of the main request for the degree of nickel reduction was not expressly mentioned in the application as filed.
-The board decided that, in spite of a certain probability in favour of the appellant/patentee's position, the amendment was not allowable because there were various known methods for calculating this value, not all leading to identical results, and the application did not directly and unambiguously disclose which method had to be used.
+In the case at issue, in spite of a certain probability in favour of the appellant's (patentee's) position, the amendment was not allowable because there were various known methods for calculating the value in question, not all leading to identical results, and the application did not directly and unambiguously disclose which method had to be used.

-The board in T 307/05 stated that, as indicated in the decision T 64/03 of 1 February 2005 (points 3 and 3.1 of the Reasons), it is established case law that a very rigorous standard, namely that of "beyond reasonable doubt", is to be applied when checking the allowability of amendments under Art.
+The board in T 307/05 stated that, as indicated in the decision T 64/03, it was established case law that a very rigorous standard, namely that of "beyond reasonable doubt", was to be applied when checking the allowability of amendments under Art.
 123(2) and 123(3) EPC.
-A similar rigorous standard was also expressed in the decision T 581/91 relied on by the board in its communication by reference to the decision T 113/86, in which it was stated that the slightest doubt that the unamended patent could be construed differently to the patent as amended would preclude the allowability of the amendment.
+A similar rigorous standard was also expressed in the decision T 581/91 relied on by the board in its communication by reference to the decision T 113/86, in which it was stated that the slightest doubt that the unamended patent could be construed differently to the patent as amended would preclude the allowability of the amendment (see also T 370/10, T 2285/09, T 2418/13).
 While it was true that, as argued by the appellant, decision T 113/86 referred to voluntary amendments requested by the patentee and not necessitated by any ground of opposition, the fact that the amendment would be, as in the present case, necessitated by a ground of opposition (i.e. Art.
 100(c) EPC) could not, in the board's view, justify the application of a lower standard of proof than the one mentioned in that decision.
 On the contrary, a very rigorous standard was even more justified in the case in question, since allowing such amendments while using a lower standard of proof might give an unwarranted advantage to the patentee in the overcoming of a ground of opposition.
-The board also said that it could not be deduced from the decision T 166/90 relied on by the appellant that a lower standard of proof could be applied when checking the allowability of amendments.